kokizzu/otoCrawl/README.md

-# Example how to scraping data from Indonesian websites using 5 languages:
+# Example how to scraping data from websites using 3 languages:

 - Ruby
 - Javascript